 For a number of years, the Erikson Institute has offered an opportunity for undergraduate students to take part in a summer Research Internship Program.
 The focus of the internship is on research related to psychodynamic constructs.
 Start/end dates are negotiable to accommodate the applicant’s scholastic schedule.
-The internship is a commitment of 15-20 hours per week for eight weeks.
-Students should have access to transportation during the internship.
-There is no stipend for the internship.
+Weekly hours worked are flexible and can be determined per the applicant's availability.

 Research Interns work on projects with members of Riggs clinical faculty and under the overall supervision of the Manager of Institutional Research.
 Projects may include research and inventory with archival medical materials; literature searches; writing scientific/medical research summaries; and data analysis.
 Interns may chose to work on several research projects or to commit to a single study.
 Interns may also be invited to present findings at professional meetings that encourage student involvement.

 Details of specific Projects open for 2015 Research Internships will be posted here in December 2014.

 Eligibility: Pre-medical, psychology or neuroscience focus preferred, but other applicants welcome.